luccccy/github_fetcher/README.md

 # fullstack-review
-This is a project I completed as a student at [hackreactor](http://hackreactor.com).
-This project was worked on with a pair.

 # FINAL SPRINT: GitHub Fetcher - Fullstack Exercise
 You are given a skeleton of frontend and backend code.
 On the frontend, you have react.
 On the backend, you have express and mongo.